Hi Sir,

 From India, Hassan

-A clause in the appointment order which says that the employment can be terminated without without assigning any reason will not be maintainable before Law.
-Though it is true that an appointment order once signed by both can be taken as the contract of employment, yet the same cannot contain any negative clauses which in solely in favour of the employer.
+A clause in the appointment order which says that the employment can be terminated without assigning any reason will not be maintainable before law.
+Though it is true that an appointment order once signed by both can be taken as the contract of employment, yet the same cannot contain any negative clauses which are solely in favor of the employer.
 You cannot say that since the employee has accepted the terms it would be binding on him.
-This is because employee at the time of signing the contract of employment is at a weaker position than the employer who enjoys a supremacy.
+This is because the employee at the time of signing the contract of employment is in a weaker position than the employer who enjoys supremacy.
 That means the contract is a voidable contract and will not stand.
-If we allow it in favour of the employer, there will be a tendency to include clauses like you will not be eligible for gratuity if you complete five years, your salary can be paid on 15th of every month, or you will not join a union.
+If we allow it in favor of the employer, there will be a tendency to include clauses like you will not be eligible for gratuity if you complete five years, your salary can be paid on the 15th of every month, or you will not join a union.

-Now coming to the protection available to employees, there are two approaches, viz, approach for an employee who had no reportee under him or a worker as per definition of Industrial Disputes Act and approach for an employee who had supervisory or managerial powers as per FUNCTIONS.
-I have highlighted the word "functions" because you may be designated as Manager but you may not have any managerial right,like, right to approve leave of your subordinate, initiate disciplinary action against the subordinate or do performance appraisal of your subordinate.
-In the case of former, the provisions of the ID Act will prevail over the provisions of the appointment order and you cannot terminate an employee without following the procedures given in the ID Act whatever be the terms agreed by the employee.
-On the other hand, the provisions of the ID Act has nothing to do with service conditions of managerial persons.
-For them the contract of employment will prevail.
-However, this does not mean that you can make an agreement with clauses which favour the employer only.
+Now coming to the protection available to employees, there are two approaches, viz, approach for an employee who had no reportee under him or a worker as per the definition of the Industrial Disputes Act and approach for an employee who had supervisory or managerial powers as per functions.
+I have highlighted the word "functions" because you may be designated as Manager but you may not have any managerial rights, like the right to approve leave of your subordinate, initiate disciplinary action against the subordinate, or do performance appraisal of your subordinate.
+In the case of the former, the provisions of the ID Act will prevail over the provisions of the appointment order, and you cannot terminate an employee without following the procedures given in the ID Act, whatever the terms agreed upon by the employee.
+On the other hand, the provisions of the ID Act have nothing to do with the service conditions of managerial persons.
+For them, the contract of employment will prevail.
+However, this does not mean that you can make an agreement with clauses that favor the employer only.

 From India, Kannur